damey2011/turbolinks/README.md

 </head>
 ```

-## Reloading Specific Pages
+## Ensuring Specific Pages Trigger a Full Reload

 If you want certain pages to always fully reload when they're navigated to, set the page's `visit-control` to `reload` using a special `<meta>` tag.
-This may be a useful workaround for pages with 3rd party JavaScript libraries that are incompatible with Turbolinks.
+This may be useful for pages with 3rd party JavaScript libraries that don't interact well with standard Turbolinks page changes.

 ```html
 <head>